spacechop/spacechop/README.md

 ```

 Go to `http://localhost:8080/t_200/c/c4/Photo_Wallet_product.jpg` in our browser and you should see an image fetched from Wikimedia and transformed with the above preset `t_200`.
+**You just successfully transfomed your first image using SpaceChop!**

 ## Getting started